alek-dunaev/checkio/Solution/Strings and Integers/README.md

 The text consists of numbers, spaces and letters from the English alphabet.
 Input: A string (str).
 Output: An integer (int).

+17. Let's teach the Robots to distinguish words and numbers.
+You are given a string with words and numbers separated by whitespaces (one space).
+The words contains only letters.
+You should check if the string contains three words in succession.
+For example, the string "start 5 one two three 7 end" contains three words in succession.
+Input: A string (str) with words.
+Output: Logic value (bool).